apiato/documentation/docs/prologue/contribution-guide.md

 ## Support Questions {#support-questions}

-Apiato's GitHub issue trackers are not intended to provide Apiato help or support.
+Apiato GitHub issue trackers are not intended to provide Apiato help or support.
 Instead, use one of the following channels:

 - [GitHub Discussions](https://github.com/apiato/apiato/discussions)